 Early History of the Dearton family

-Another 161 words (12 lines of text) covering the years 1281 and 1130 are included under the topic Early Dearton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dearton research.
+Another 81 words (6 lines of text) covering the years 1281 and 1130 are included under the topic Early Dearton History in all our PDF Extended History products and printed products wherever possible.

 Dearton Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Dearton have been found, including Dearden, Deardens, Durden, Dureden, Deardon and many more.